Introduction of Soil Vent Pipe

-- The soil pipe is a type of pipe which is used to convey the sewage and the wastewater which is generated from the toilet or sink.
-Soil pipe is also commonly known as a soil vent pipe.
+- The soil pipe, often referred to as svp pipe, is a type of pipe used to convey sewage and wastewater generated from toilets or sinks.
+It’s also commonly known as a soil vent pipe.

 - The function of the soil vent pipe is to convey the wastewater and the solid waste or human excreta to the soil drain or sewers.

 - The soil vent pipes are ventilated on the top at a greater height which will help to pass all the gaseous.